tjokinen/lunar-habitat-anomaly-diagnosis-agent/selene/README.md

-# Selene
+# LHADA

 A lunar habitat anomaly diagnosis agent that integrates EDEN ISS data for intelligent fault detection and reasoning.

 ## Overview

-Selene is an AI-powered diagnostic system designed to:
+LHADA is an AI-powered diagnostic system designed to:
 - Ingest and replay EDEN ISS telemetry data
 - Detect anomalies using multiple detection methods (DAMP, MDI, threshold-based)
 - Reason about failures using a knowledge base of failure modes